sparkdq-community/sparkdq/README.md

 # SparkDQ — Data Quality Validation for Apache Spark

-Most data quality frameworks weren’t built for PySpark.

-They aren’t Spark-native — often relying on `toPandas()` under the hood, which breaks on large datasets.
-They don’t support declarative pipelines, forcing you to write fragile wrappers just to use them in production.
-And they only validate after the fact, so you can’t react dynamically or fail early.
+Most data quality frameworks weren’t designed with PySpark in mind.
+They aren’t Spark-native and often lack proper support for declarative pipelines.
+Instead of integrating seamlessly, they require you to build custom wrappers around them just to fit into production workflows.
+This adds complexity and makes your pipelines harder to maintain.
+On top of that, many frameworks only validate data after processing — so you can’t react dynamically or fail early when data issues occur.

 **SparkDQ** takes a different approach.
 It’s built specifically for PySpark — so you can define and run data quality checks directly inside your Spark pipelines, using Python.
 Whether you're validating incoming data, verifying outputs before persistence, or enforcing assumptions in your dataflow: SparkDQ helps you catch issues early, without adding complexity.